grafana/terraform-provider-grafana/docs/resources/sso_settings.md

 - `signature_algorithm` (String) Signature algorithm used for signing requests to the IdP.
 Supported values are rsa-sha1, rsa-sha256, rsa-sha512.
 - `single_logout` (Boolean) Whether SAML Single Logout is enabled.
 - `skip_org_role_sync` (Boolean) Prevent synchronizing users’ organization roles from your IdP.
+- `token_url` (String) The token endpoint of your OAuth2 provider.
+Required for Azure AD providers.

 ## Import